joakimk/devbox-tools/README.md

 It's recommended to combine this with a CI and/or staging environment that is more production-like to get the best experience and catch integration issues before they end up in production.

 For users of heroku this tool should work perfectly since the tool uses the same conventions where possible.

+### Many projects in the same VM

+One of the main goals with this tool is to be able to develop many projects within the same VM.
+This might seem a bit counterintuitive given that vagrant is meant to make it easy to have one VM for each project.
+But what if you don't need that much isolation for every project?

+We've found this very useful at [auctionet](http://dev.auctionet.com/).
+We reduced about 5 VMs down to one.
+Switching between projects is now much more conventient.

 ### Setting up your devbox repo